Lycan – Mixed Media Photography on Wood

 The Original

-Lycan by Robin Rivers is an original piece of mixed media collage on wood from The Female Gaze Series.
+Lycan by Robin Rivers is an original piece of mixed media photography on wood from the Retrieval series.
 I created this piece using my own photography shot in March, 2026 at Château Saint-Pierre de Mejans in France.
+Each element is hand cut and laid using analog collage techniques.
 Other elements include acrylic paint, graphite, and medium.

 The piece measures 14×18″″ (w/h) and is mounted on wood.
 Shipping will be calculated based on location.
 Please note that colours and contrast vary between different monitors.
 The colours may not match your monitor’s display exactly.
 Additionally, copyright of my artwork does not transfer with purchase.